patrickmmartin/errorcodeNX/article.md

 Footnotes
 ---------

-Michael Maguire discovered that due to a compiler bug in IBM's compiler TODO(PMM) compiler version? the arrays of unspecified size needs to be explicitly decayed.
+Michael Maguire discovered that due to a an apparent compiler bug in IBM's xlC V11.1 the arrays of unspecified size `char[]` need to be explicitly decayed.
 The fix is to use +eFOO instead of eFOO when eFOO is to be passed to a function template.
+A similar, more complex case for that compiler is that templates defined using error_id as the value parameter fail.
+This is where a default argument in the class employs the template argument - the compiler fails to see the value and compilation fails.
+For this, one workaround appears to be to employ an extern declaration of an error_id.

 ### References